 Alpine Lumber expands to New Mexico

-Alpine Lumber, the 15-unit pro dealer, has purchased five yards from AC Houston in Las Vegas, expanding the Colorado chain into New Mexico.
+Alpine Lumber has purchased five units from AC Houston, the western chain of lumberyards headquartered in North Las Vegas.
+This will be the Colorado pro dealer’s first foray into New Mexico.
 The new locations are in Angel Fire, Gallup, and Farmington, N.M.; as well as Durango and Crested Butte, Colo.

 Based in Westminster, Colo., outside of Denver, Alpine Lumber is a 100 percent employee-owned company that reported $189 million in sales in 2006.

 AC Houston opened in Kansas in 1884 and relocated its headquarters to Las Vegas in 1998.
 The third-generation lumberyard operated 11 locations, including truss and wall panel plants, in five western states prior to the Alpine Lumber deal.
 Sales in 2006 were $157 million.

 Chief executive Robert Houston said the company will continue to do business from its yards in Las Vegas, Ketchum, Idaho, and Indio and Sacramento, Calif.